francescou/docker-compose-ui/README.md

 ### Docker Swarm or HTTPS Remote docker host

-The project has been tested on a Docker Swarm 1.0 cluster.
+The project has been tested against a Docker Engines 1.12 cluster ([swarm mode](https://docs.docker.com/engine/swarm/swarm-tutorial/)).

 You need to add two environment properties to use an HTTPS remote docker host: `DOCKER_CERT_PATH` and `DOCKER_TLS_VERIFY`, see [example by @ymote](https://github.com/francescou/docker-compose-ui/issues/5#issuecomment-135697832)